andreafuturi/gitmini/README.md

 git update is used everytime we start or publish a ticket.
 It automates the following tasks:
-  - Temporary save any changes you have going on with `git stash`
+  - Temporary saves any changes you have going on with `git stash`
-  - get an update from master so you work on up-to-date codebase with `git pull`
+  - gets an update from master so you work on up-to-date codebase with `git pull`
-  - Prompt you to fix conflicts if present
+  - Prompts you to fix conflicts if present
-  - Install any package recently added to repositiory with `npm install`
+  - Installs any package recently added to repositiory with `npm install` (this is only web devs, should be optional or in another complementar tool)
-  - Apply your changes again `git stash pop`
+  - Applies your changes again `git stash pop`

 In the future it will be possible to run update every n seconds to be always updated and receive conflicts as soon as possible.